uzh/z-pool-tool/doc/ARCHITECTURE.md

 OCaml was chosen because of its strict and powerful compile-time type system.

 #### Consequences
-- A steeper learning curve requires more effort and time spent in preparing the implementation of Z-Pool
+- A steeper learning curve requires more effort and time spent in preparing the implementation of Pool Tool
 - The initial development is slower with OCaml than with the other 3 options
 - Long-term development is faster and cheaper, the longer the project exists the higher the return of invest
 - Increased efficiency: the system can process a higher load using the same resources as the other 3 options